-The Flume trail follows a historic and still active waterline that remains an important component of Juneau's hydroelectric power generation.
-The trail is owned by AEL&P and was reconstructed in 2019.
+The Flume is a boardwalk that follows a historic and still active waterline that remains an important component of Juneau's hydroelectric power generation.
+The trail is owned by AEL&P and was reconstructed in 2020.
 The Flume connects the Flats and Highlands neighborhoods to Basin Road, and also connects to the Christopher Trail, which runs from the Flume to Cope Park.

-Opportunities: Improve the Christopher Trail as a multi-use connector and mitigate erosion issues.
+Opportunities: Improve the Christopher Trail as a multi-use connector to Basin Road as well as the flume and mitigate erosion issues.